-Retinol, Botox, Profound, Fraxel, Belkyra, Coolsculpting, PRP, IPL, fillers, microneedling…. with so many buzz words in the medical aesthetics industry today, it is easy to become overwhelmed.
+Retinol, Botox, Profound, Fraxel, Belkyra, Coolsculpting, PRP, IPL, fillers, microneedling…. with so many buzzwords in the medical aesthetics industry today, it is easy to become overwhelmed.
 If you are new to the world of cosmetic medicine, you may be thinking, “What treatment is best for me?”
 “Where do I start?”
 “Which treatment does what?” and, “How do I make the most out of the amount I have to spend on myself?”

 These are all very common questions and concerns, and the reality is that there is no answer that is easy, straightforward, or applicable to everyone.
 The good news is that, because there are so many options, we can almost always find a solution that best suits patient concerns, time, and budget.
 This blog, along with seeing us for a complimentary consultation, are methods designed to help you find out what options are best for you.

 Often, patients will have an idea of a treatment they want, but a different approach may best address the result they desire.
 This week’s blog, Part 1 of a two-part series, discusses the importance of skin health and improvement.
 To use an analogy, think about your face as a living room renovation project.
 You know your living room needs an update, but you don’t know where to begin.
-Will your investment be best spent on a new sectional, fresh paint, flooring…. a brand new smart TV?
-Perhaps a bit of everything is needed in order to achieve the result you truly desire.
-Consider your skin to be the living room’s 4 walls, ceiling, and floor.
+Will your investment be best spent on a new sectional, fresh paint, flooring. a brand new smart TV?
+Perhaps a bit of everything is needed to achieve the result you truly desire.
+Consider your skin to be the living room’s four walls, ceiling, and floor.
 To freshen up the room, you could start by taking down those old, outdated pictures, throwing away that stained rug, donating your worn-out furniture to charity, and give everything a fresh coat of paint.
 Read on to see what you can do to take this first step in renovating your skin.

 Lasers, oh!
 What wonderful things!
 When utilized properly by experienced medical personnel, lasers are the gold standard of skin rejuvenation.
 Lasers primarily work on improving skin appearance and health.